hatoo/oha/README.md

 Options:
-  -n <N_REQUESTS>                     Number of requests to run. [default: 200] -c <N_WORKERS>                      Number of workers to run concurrently.
+  -n <N_REQUESTS>                     Number of requests to run. [default: 200] -c <N_CONNECTIONS>                  Number of connections to run concurrently.
 You may should increase limit to number of open files for larger `-c`. [default: 50]
+  -p <N_HTTP2_PARALLEL>               Number of parallel requests to send on HTTP/2. `oha` will run c * p concurrent workers in total. [default: 1]
   -z <DURATION>                       Duration of application to send requests.
 If duration is specified, n is ignored.
                                       Examples: -z 10s -z 3m.
   -q <QUERY_PER_SECOND>               Rate limit for all, in queries per second (QPS)